Need to know

 - Despite their name, air fryers don’t actually fry – instead, they work like small fan-forced ovens

-- They're only as 'healthy' as what you put in them, so don’t be fooled into thinking you can make naughty foods nice by cooking them in an air fryer
+- They're only as 'healthy' as what you put in them, so don’t be fooled into thinking you can improve the nutrition of a food by cooking it in an air fryer

-Fiona explains: "It has a fan and an element and the fan circulates the heat from the element around a small cavity.
-The element surrounds the fan positioned at the top of the unit.
+CHOICE kitchen expert Fiona Mair explains: "An air fryer has a fan and a heating element and the fan circulates the heat from the element around a small cavity that your food is placed within.

-"A pull-out drawer with a basket or removable grill rack allows the hot air to flow around the food, which works the same as a fan-forced oven."
+"A pull-out drawer with a basket or removable grill rack allows the hot air to flow around the food, working in the same way as a fan-forced oven.

 Although air-fried foods are better than deep-fried foods in that they use much less oil, it's no different from using oil to roast or grill in a conventional oven

-"It's just smart marketing to make people think they can get the same results as deep frying without all the oil used, but this is not the case," says Fiona.
-"You need oil to give the flavour and texture to the food to call it fried."
+"The way many of these air fryers are marketed make it sound like you can get the same results as deep frying without all the oil used, but this is not the case," says Fiona.

 It's not a deep fryer